 E-commerce businesses have exponentially flourished over the past decade.
 With the boom in the industry, so has the level of risk in context to data breach/ theft spiked over the years.
 It is therefore imperative for e-commerce businesses to ensure safety and protect consumer data.
 E-Commerce businesses are expected to create a safe environment for customers providing their payment information to make purchases online.
 For the benefit of consumers and to help merchants secure their payment data application, PCI SSC has provided a detailed guideline suggesting the Best Practices for Securing E-commerce.
 The information provided will educate merchants and help them in securing payment application and cardholder data.
 Lets us today through this article learn about the recommendations offered by PCI SSC and understand how it will help merchants.

-12 Best practise for securing E-commerce
+12 Best practice for securing E-commerce

 In addition to meeting the PCI DSS requirements, the e-commerce merchants should also consider adopting the recommended security best practices for securing e-commerce business.
 Below given is a list of best security practice outlined by PCI SSC for e-commerce merchants